brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

   - [ ] Re-verify all PWM channels for conflicts.
 Excel sheet?
 - [ ] Remove electrolytic capacitors in favor of a large amount of ceramics.
 They get very warm, aka terrible lifetime.
   - Might need to use bulk cheaper/smaller capacitors and array them to meet the voltage/capacity requirements.
-- [ ] Add more capacitance to the RP2040 3.3v rail.
+- [ ] Add more capacitance and filtering to the RP2040 3.3v rail.
 Will reset on large current loads.
+- [ ] Upgrade the buck controller to output 18V from AP66300

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.
 Dang this happened twice.
 I have two diodes like this.